Osteopathy Treatment for Jaw Pain &

 Dental issues e.g. malocclusion, poor fitting splints/appliances

-Excessive chewing of gum
+Excessive chewing of gum or habits like nail biting

 How may osteopathy help?